Overview of the SAT Essay

 You also want to consider the source: Is it a more liberal (left-leaning) source or a conservative (right-leaning) source or is it more in the center.
 Check out https://www.allsides.com/media-bias/media-bias-ratings for a chart.

-Does the rhetorical piece use Logos, Ethos or Pathos?
+Does the rhetorical text use Logos, Ethos or Pathos?

 How does the author use strong, connotative language that incites a reaction making an emotional appeal (pathos)?